liquidmetal555/aws-scalable-web-hosting-infrastructure/README.md

 - **Use a custom, professional domain** (not an AWS-generated URL) served over HTTPS
 - **Keep costs reasonable** — no need for a database or complex backend since the content is static

-Many beginner AWS projects stop at "launch one EC2 instance and open port 80."
-That approach has a single point of failure, no encryption in transit, no protection for the underlying servers, and no way to handle real-world traffic.
-This project solves that gap by building the same foundational architecture used in production environments — minus the database layer, since a static site doesn't need one.

 ## The Solution